Solar in Beaverton, OR: 2026 Cost, Savings & Payback

 Does Beaverton have net metering?

-Is solar worth it in Beaverton, OR?
+Is solar worth it in Beaverton, OR in 2026?